jamesdalg/CNVScope/docs/README.md

 https://cran.r-project.org/index.html
 Windows:https://cran.r-project.org/bin/windows/base/
 Macintosh: https://cran.r-project.org/bin/macosx/
+2. Install RStudio.
+If running macintosh, install Xcode when prompted.
-2. Install the appropriate compilation tools for your operating system:
+3. Install the appropriate compilation tools for your operating system:
 a.
 For windows, please download & install the latest version of RTools: https://cran.r-project.org/bin/windows/Rtools/
 b.
-For macintosh, be sure to install the latest version of gfortran and clang: https://cran.r-project.org/bin/macosx/tools/
+For macintosh, be sure to install the latest version of gfortran and clang (make sure these install AFTER Xcode, so that it overwrites the existing clang installation): https://cran.r-project.org/bin/macosx/tools/
-3. Install Bioconductor Dependencies, set allowed repositories, and install the package:
+4. Install Bioconductor Dependencies, set allowed repositories, and install the package:
 Run the following on the R command line:
 ``` r
 install.packages("BiocManager")